 He encouraged the graduands to avoid shortcuts and sharp practices, reminding them that opportunities do not always favour those who have only the needed skills and competences but more so those with integrity and character.

-By Uzoamaka Ikezue (Staff Reporter)
+Latest posts by By Uzoamaka Ikezue (Staff Reporter) (see all)